Use maps for storing values

 There are many scenarios where having the contract caller available is useful.

-For example, you can use self.env().caller()
+For example, you can use Self::env().caller()

-to create an access control layer that only allows users to access their own values.
+to create an access control layer that only allows users to access their

-You can also use self.env().caller()
+You can also use Self::env().caller()

 to save the contract owner during contract deployment.